wxcctechsummit/holcct2100/labslive/lab2.md

 - Login in the app by selecting **_Region_** as **North America**.

 - Set **_Email address_** and **_Password_** as the supervisor account `supervisor1_<ID>@mailinator.com`.

-- Enter **_Phone Number_** as it was defined in the supervisor extension user field in the lab guide.

 > **Note:** Make sure that you give access to the phone's microphone for the calling app.